A Miami-Dade police officer has been charged with four DUI-related charges. According to reports, the 41-year-old…

 Prior to being hired by the Tampa Bay Buccaneers in 2014, the man spent several years as the director of player development with the Chicago Bears.
 A press release from the Buccaneers said that the decision to fire the man was based on questions raised by the drunk driving incident and his ability to develop and mentor young players within the organization.

 Florida drivers convicted of DUI could face severe penalties even if they have no prior criminal record, and some individuals may also face professional sanctions.
-However, even seemingly compelling evidence is subject to challenge by a criminal defense attorney.
+However, even seemingly compelling evidence is subject to challenge by a criminal defense lawyer Fort Lauderdale.
 For instance, there are a number of medical conditions that could give a motorist watery eyes and lead police to suspect impairment, and toxicology test results may also be unreliable in some situations.